 SECURITY AWARENESS TRAINING

-DUO two factor authentication adds a second layer of security to your NinerNET account by making use of two factors to verify your identity - “something you know” like your password and “something you have” such as your phone.
-With DUO enabled, even if your password is stolen, cybercriminals cannot login to the university’s Single Sign On services without access to your phone.
-Employees with access to sensitive university information are encouraged to sign-up for DUO two factor authentication.
+DUO two-factor authentication adds an extra layer of protection to your NinerNET account by requiring two factors to verify your identity - “something you know” like your password and “something you have” such as your phone.
+DUO is a very effective method for preventing unauthorized access to many university systems including Gmail, My.uncc, Banner, Dropbox, Kronos, and Canvas.
+Employees and students are encouraged to sign-up for DUO two-factor authentication.

-Phishing is a type of spam email that maliciously attempts to capture login credentials or other sensitive information.
-Be skeptical and look for these warning signs:
+Phishing emails use deceptive methods to trick individuals into revealing their usernames, passwords, or other sensitive information.
+Be skeptical when viewing emails and look for these warning signs: